psolipa/Mixed-Jokes/README.md

-# Mixed-Messages
+# Joke Generator

-Javascript message generator program.
+Javascript joke generator program.
-It generates a random message everytime the button is clicked.
+It generates a random joke everytime the button is clicked.